miekg/gitopper/gitopper.8.md

 ## Interface

 Gitopper opens two ports: 9222 for metrics and 2222 for the rest-protocol-over-SSH.
-For any interaction with gitopper over this port you're key must be configured for it.
+For any interaction with gitopper over this port your key must be configured for it.

 The following services are implemented: